 Fall 2022 Drop-In Hours

-NB: If the University is closed Drop-In meetings will be cancelled.
-Should the Advising Office need to cancel a regularly scheduled Drop-In meeting, an email will be sent to KSAS students’ Hopkins email.
+NB: When the University is unexpectedly closed Drop-In meetings will not be offered.
+Should the Advising Office need to cancel a regularly scheduled Drop-In session, an email will be sent to the Hopkins email address of KSAS students.

 Types of Drop-in Meetings